paradox460/pdx.su/_posts/2023-06-14-some-elixir-test-tricks.md

 ## Updates

-+ **:timestamp{t="2023-06-21T02:11:28-06:00" hover-timestamp}** Post was updated to add a note about why macros were used instead of plain functions
++ Post was updated to add a note about why macros were used instead of plain functions

 [se1]: https://hexdocs.pm/ex_unit/ExUnit.Callbacks.html#setup/1